 - Homemade valences… I made the valence in my kitchen myself with just one yard of expensive barkcloth by (1) piecing the fabric together including creating a few carefully positioned pleats to hide the seams and also give the piece some design flair (2) stapling the assembly to an 8-foot-long piece of 1″x2″ piece of wood from the hardware store and (3) then screwing the whole thing to the ceiling, attaching to studs.
 Ok, it will be hard to remove and clean but it’s not near the stove – so far so good 2+ years in.

 - Pinch-pleat draperies… Embrace your inner traverse rod.
 I am a pinch pleat proselytizer.
 Pinch pleats can be found vintage – that’s how I got mine, really big ones, too.
 You can piece vintage panels together.
 Or, you can make your own from scratch, or engage a drapery maker.

 - Spray paint your traverse rod… Tip: You can spray paint your traverse rod to blend with your wall color.
 Just extend the traverse rod to the proper length (including stackback) first to minimize scratching after the paint is on.

 - Reproduction barkcloth… You know I love barkcloth.

 - Vintage barkcloth… You can also watch for vintage barkcloth on ebay.
 Mind you, you need a lot to make full-length pinch pleat draperies – you might find enough online to make two pairs of sash-length drapes for a bedroom…

 - Online fabricators.

 - Roller shades… Roller shades are also an authentic choice for any number of windows – I have them in two bedrooms.
 You can also put a cloth valence over these, if you like.

-- How make your own fabric roller shades – It’s not too hard and readers have good suggestions, too.
+- How make your own fabric roller shades – It’s not too hard — look at companies like Sailrite for tips and materials.